MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 >
 > * When a user changes the Teams theme in a bot, the theme doesn’t apply to the content shared using an Adaptive Card.

-Conversational bots allow users to interact with your web service using text, interactive cards, and task modules.
+Conversational bots are incredibly flexible.
+Bots allow users to interact with your web service using text, interactive cards, and task modules.
+Bots can handle a few basic commands or complex tasks that involve artificial intelligence and natural language processing.
+Bots can be part of a larger application or be standalone.

 :::image type="content" source="../assets/images/invokebotwithtext.png" alt-text="The screenshot is an example that shows a web service using text."lightbox="../assets/images/invokebotwithtext.png":::